GluuFederation/docs-oxd-prod/docs/sources/configuration/ldap/index.md

     salt: /etc/gluu/conf/salt
   ```

 In Gluu CE server the [persistance](https://www.gluu.org/docs/gluu-server/reference/persistence) configuration files are stored at location `/etc/gluu/conf`.
-Following oxd following 3 configuration files are used for ldap connection: `/etc/gluu/confgluu.properties`, `/etc/gluu/conf/gluu-ldap.properties` and `/etc/gluu/conf/salt`.
+Following oxd following 3 configuration files are used for ldap connection: `/etc/gluu/conf/gluu.properties`, `/etc/gluu/conf/gluu-ldap.properties` and `/etc/gluu/conf/salt`.

 1. Restart oxd server.
-Once oxd is successfully restarted then
+Once oxd is successfully restarted then it will start using the `ldap` storage configured in `oxd-server.yml`.

   ```
   systemctl restart oxd-server
   ```

-### Fields details of
+### Fields details of configuration files

 **gluu.properties fields**
 oxd read `persistence.type` field from this file to find whether the storage is `ldap` or `couchbase`.
+The path of this file is set to `type` field in `oxd-server.yml`.

 ```
 persistence.type=<ldap or couchbase>
 ```

 **gluu-ldap.properties fields**

+This file contains fields whose value is required for creating the connection with ldap server.
+The path of this file is set to `connection` field in `oxd-server.yml`.

 ```
 bindDN: <ldap_binddn>